AbsaOSS/generate-release-notes/README.md

 - **Best Practice:** Select one character from `-`, `*`, `+` for bullet points.
 The Markdown parser will automatically format them as a list.
 - **Optional:** Usage of release notes is not mandatory for this GH action.

 #### Handling Multiple PRs
 If an issue is linked to multiple PRs, the action fetches and aggregates contributions from all linked PRs.

-#### No Release Notes Found
-If no valid "Release Notes" comment is found in an issue, it will be marked accordingly.
-This helps maintainers quickly identify which issues need attention for documentation.

 ### Select start date for closed issues and PRs
 By set **published-at** to true the action will use the `published-at` timestamp of the latest release as the reference point for searching closed issues and PRs, instead of the `created-at` date.
 If first release, repository creation date is used.